therealppk/CityByte/docs/README.md

 4. Sai Krishna Teja Varma - smanthe@ncsu.edu
 5. Shandler Mason - samason4@ncsu.edu

+## Releases
+Previous versions are available from the [GitHub releases](https://github.com/rohitgeddam/CityByte/releases).
 ## Support

 Concerns with the software?
 Please get in touch with us via one of the methods below.
 We are delighted to address any queries you may have about the program.